rodrigocfd/vscode-font-patch/README.md

 # VSCode Font Patch

-A command line utility to patch a Visual Studio Code installation on **Windows**, slightly enhancing the font rendering.
+A command line utility to patch a Visual Studio Code installation, slightly enhancing the font rendering on Windows.

+Also fixes the autocomplete highlighted icon for both Windows and Linux, which is messed up [since February 2021 release](https://stackoverflow.com/q/68321114/6923555).

 ## Comparison